bymayo/craft-batch-asset-indexer/README.md

+**This plugin was inspired by Matt Shearing's (From A Digital) 'Asset Indexer' plugin which works amazingly for indexing large amounts of Amazon S3 Assets** Looking too index Amazon S3 Assets in to Craft CMS?
+[Asset Indexer](https://github.com/a-digital/assetindexer)

 # Batch Asset Indexer

 > !!!
 This plugin as still under development, so please ensure you backup your database before attempting to import large amounts of assets. !!!

-Batch Asset Indexer is a Craft CMS plugin that will index a large amount of assets when Craft CMS fails to do so, or PHP times out.
+Batch Asset Indexer is a Craft CMS plugin that will index a large amount of local assets when Craft CMS fails to do so, or PHP times out.

 ## Installation